freeradical13/freeradical13.github.io/index.md

 ### Cells

-A [cell][] is a set of atoms encapsulated in a phospholipid bilayer [cell membrane][] (or plasma membrane or cytoplasmic membrane) that surrounds the [cytoplasm][] which is everything inside the membrane (excluding any cellular nucleus) and includes a negatively charged aqueous solution called [cytosol][].
+A [cell][] is a set of atoms encapsulated in a phospholipid bilayer [cell membrane][] (or plasma membrane or cytoplasmic membrane) that surrounds the [cytoplasm][] (or protoplasm) which is everything inside the membrane (excluding any cellular nucleus) and includes a negatively charged aqueous solution called [cytosol][].
 The area inside the membrane is called intracellular and the area outside is extracellular.

 A cell includes a [cytoskeleton][] which is a network of microfilament and microtubule proteins which provide scaffolding for the cell structure and other functions.
 [Microfilaments][] are long chains of [Actin][] proteins of about 7nm in diameter.
 [Microtubules][] are tubular structures made of [tubulin][] protein of about 25nm in diameter and they are bipolar with two different types of ends.
 Some cells contain [intermediate filament][] (IF) which are long chains of proteins of about 10nm in diameter (thus intermediate between microfilaments and microtubules).
 The outer cytoplasmic layer of a cell is called the [cortex][].